Download this document in .pdf format

 - Educate yourself as to what offices are on the ballot.
 This year you will see the following:

 - Haven’t used the county’s touch screen voting system before?
-No problem.
-A voting tutorial is linked at the county’s Web site at www.mcc.co.mercer.pa.us.
-Click on Voter Registration/Elections and then link to View ESS iVotronic.
-Or visit the election office at the courthouse for an opportunity to get your hands on a machine.
+A voting tutorial is linked at https://www.mcc.co.mercer.pa.us/election/how_to_vote.htm.
+Or visit the election office for an opportunity to get your hands on a machine.

 - Expect lines at certain times of the day, especially first thing in the morning, around lunch time and then after dinner.
-The shortest waits usually occur mid-morning or mid-afternoon.
+The shortest waits usually occur late-morning or mid-afternoon.

 - Pennsylvania law allows candidates and campaigners to electioneer, pass out campaign materials and talk to you as long as they are 10 feet from the polling room.
 There is nothing, however, that requires you to answer them or take their materials.
 But if you do take any campaign literature, please DO NOT leave it in the polling place.
 You MUST have a clear path to the polling room and if you believe campaigners are impeding or blocking that path, please inform a poll worker.

-- Voters are permitted to wear political attire into the polling place.
+- Mercer County voters are permitted to wear political attire into the polling place.
 Voters cannot, however, do or say anything beyond simply wearing the item or they will be asked to leave.
 Poll workers and poll watchers are not permitted to wear political attire.

 - Electronic recording or photo devices are not permitted to be used in precincts.